Zubekahloon/Simple_Task_Manager_With_Django/README.md

 **✅**  Update tasks.
 **✅**  Save tasks to a file and load.

-The Task Data is saved into a CSV file (savedata.csv) using file-handling for easy analysis.
+The Task Data is saved into a JSON/CSV file (savetasksdata.json) using file-handling for easy analysis.
 ## How It Works
 **🔹** First User enter task detail just like (Title, Description, Due-data, Image) **🔹** IF Updation required then update this task data.
 **🔹** If delete required then delete this task data.
-**🔹** And the data is saved into a CSV file for further use.
+**🔹** And the data is saved into a JSON/CSV file for further use.

 ## Installation & Setup
 ### Requirements: